azusenaarroyo/project-one/README.md

 A shared repository for first projects

 ## Objective
-* Improving public safety by predicting crime in certain locations.
+* Improving public safety by predicting crime in certain locations in the Austin area.
+We selected this topic due to these reasons:

-## Benefits
+### Benefits
 * Reducing costs of reports and case investigations
 * Support community health and service efforts
 * Reducing crime
 * Allocating law enforcement in different areas
 * Determining predictors of crime

-## This week everyone should
+## This week everyone should:
 * Get familiar with data
 * Database and cleaning process - Aaron Hall, Azusena Arroyo
   * Exported Annual Crime Reports and Crime Data data from https://data.austintexas.gov/